czabaj/protoc-gen-grpc-gateway-es/README.md

 npx prettier --write gen/es/
 ```

-### Usage in apps code
+### Usage in app code

-The generated files relies on some browser API, i.e. it is anticipated you will use it in the browser only, usage in Node.js is not tested, but in theory should work.
+The generated files rely on browser API, i.e. it is anticipated you will use it in the browser only, usage in Node.js is untested, but in theory should work, at least in Node.js>=18

-The generated files contains all the the protobuf messages as TypeScript types, all the protobuf enums as TypeScript enums and protobuf methods are converted to `RPC` JavaScript classes.
+The generated files contain all the the protobuf messages as TypeScript types, all the protobuf enums as TypeScript enums and protobuf methods as `RPC` JavaScript classes.
 There is also a top-level `runtime.ts` file which contains the constructor of `RPC` class and a few helper TypeScript types and functions.

 The typical usage with `fetch` might look like this.